cmacdonnacha/react-boilerplate/README.md

 - Change name of continuous integration badge to "Tests" and "Build"
 - Accessibility - Aria labels
-- GitHub pages
+- GitHub pages - live demo - automate via actions
 - Dark mode theme
 - Mobile friendly - hide sidebar but show menu button on mobile
 - Show dependencies out of date badge
+- When refreshing while a friend link is open, it should keep the same state.